sitalbi/PBR-Renderer/README.md

 A real-time physically based renderer written in C++ and OpenGL.

-This project implements the [Cook-Torrance BRDF microfacet model](https://en.wikipedia.org/wiki/Specular_highlight#Cook%E2%80%93Torrance_model) and focuses on building a clean and modular rendering architecture.

-> **Note**
-> This project is primarily a learning and experimentation project.
-> The goal is to explore rendering techniques and renderer/software architecture design rather than provide a production-ready engine.
-> It is not fully optimized yet and may contain bugs.
+This project is primarily a learning and experimentation project.
+The goal is to explore rendering techniques and renderer/software architecture design rather than provide a production-ready engine.
+It is not fully optimized yet and may contain bugs.

 ---